xueweih/inf510_project/README.md

 python3.7 HUANG_XUEWEI_hw5.py --source=local

-3. Please delete all files created by the command in #2 each time, then run the next command in #2.
+3. If --source=test or remote, please delete all files（1 .db file, 4 .csv files） created by the command in #2 each time, then run the next command in #2.

+If --source=local, you should only delete the .db file, the command will get data from the 4 local csv files.

 Finally,